zbsedefian/backfile/README.md

 **Wayback is optional.** It is genuinely useful and genuinely flaky (frequent 503s).
 It is off unless you ask for it, and Backfile checks for an existing snapshot before submitting a new one.

 **DOI links are excluded automatically.** DOI, Springer, JSTOR, PubMed and arXiv links resolve permanently by design.
 Chasing snapshots for them is busywork, so they are marked as needing no archive.

-**Analysis never destroys work.** A source cut from a later draft keeps its row and its snapshots.

 ## Keyboard